 In an ideal world, your baby would stay in their bassinet until they are six months old as it is recommended that your baby sleeps in the same room as you for this whole time.
 The majority of babies, however, will need to be moved to a crib by around four months old.

 Then again, we do not live in a perfect world.
-Knowing when to move baby from bassinet to crib requires looking at different factors that affect this decision.
+Knowing when to move baby from bassinet to a crib requires looking at different factors that affect this decision.

 It is quite possible that your baby will physically outgrow the bassinet before six months.
 Some babies are taller or just generally bigger than others, so you may be forced to move them into their crib sooner than you’d like.